Other parts of this series:

 Consumer and business demand for new credit will likely be high in this second phase of the credit crisis, requiring banks and other lenders to be even smarter about extending new credit.
 The issue is not just about reassessing their credit appetites and product mixes across credit business units (such as loans, cards, lines of credit and so forth) but also ensuring loans are granted to enable consumers and businesses to stay afloat rather than simply delaying the inevitable.
 Banks will need to be cautious—but too conservative an approach could result in a loss of business to alternative lenders, like automotive companies, durable goods manufacturers and supply chain financers that are also finding ways to satisfy the credit demand.

 Then, the expected high levels of risky debt will lead to the third and final phase of the crisis: equity restructuring.
-It will be triggered by the realization that in a post-COVID world of soft demand, many businesses may not be economically viable and will not be able to pay their debts.
+It will be triggered by the realisation that in a post-COVID world of soft demand, many businesses may not be economically viable and will not be able to pay their debts.
 In hard-hit sectors, like business travel and commercial real estate, the new conditions could turn profitable, viable businesses into vulnerable and unattractive borrowers.
 And unfortunately, small and medium enterprises are likely to suffer most, as there are no easy mechanisms for equity restructuring apart from letting businesses go bankrupt and then hoping boarded-up storefronts and shut-down factories will be repurposed by new owners when the economy recovers.

 Despite the gloomy outlook, the next few years will also offer an opportunity for banks to be heroes, absorbing the economic impact of the credit crisis and working with governments and other agencies to stimulate a rapid recovery.
 They will be expected to provide not only the capital but also the advice that builds a bridge to a more stable macroeconomic environment.
 Most banks are well-prepared to play this role, having had high capital levels when the health pandemic began (by our analysis, the largest global banks had a common equity tier 1 ratio of nearly 15 percent in mid-2019) and then moving quickly in the first quarter of 2020 to set aside material provisions to cover projected loan losses.